Skip to content

 Walkie Portrait

-Charles, of Fairbanks, is an associate professor of Yup’ik Eskimo and the first Alaska Native Director of the Alaska Native Language Center (ANLC) at the University of Alaska Fairbanks (UAF).
-He grew up in Emmonak speaking Yup’ik before earning a bachelor’s degree in elementary education at the University of Alaska Fairbanks, a master’s degree in education at the University of Massachusetts at Amherst, and a Ph.D. in applied linguistics at UAF.
+Dr. Charles, of Fairbanks, a fluent, first-language speaker of Yup’ik, is an associate professor of Yup'ik and Director of the Alaska Native Language Center (ANLC) at the University of Alaska Fairbanks (UAF).
+He is the first Alaska Native Director of ANLC.
+The Yup'ik language is one of two Alaska Native languages with bachelor’s degree programs; the other being Inupiaq.
+He grew up in Emmonak speaking Norton Sound Kotlik and lower Yukon Yup'ik dialects.
+He earned a bachelor's degree in elementary education at the University of Alaska Fairbanks, a master's degree at the University of Massachusetts at Amherst, and a Ph.D. in applied linguistics at UAF.
 His research interests are second language acquisition, dynamic assessment, and socio-cultural theory.
-As a native speaker of Yugtun, one of his primary interests is to maintain his language through teaching it at educational levels.
+A key interest of his is maintaining his language through teaching it at all educational levels.
+Charles also heads the Yup'ik Program at UAF.
+Dr. Charles was the Inaugural Chair of ANLPAC from 2012 to 2013.

 X’unei Lance Twitchell